 Question/Comment Response What properties can be categorised as Rural Residential?
 Why did properties previously categorised as Rural Residential become Residential?
 Why was the Rural Residential category removed?
 Rural Residential is a sub-category of the Residential rating category.
-The criteria for a rural residential property is set down in the NSW Local Government Act 1993 .
-The key definitional criteria relate to the size of a property (between 2 and 40 hectares) and the presence of a dwelling.
-The previous rural residential sub-category is not defined by the location of a property i.e. whether it is urban or rural - for example there are rural residential properties in Windsor and South Windsor and residential properties in St. Albans, Bilpin and Bowen Mountain.
-Residential and rural residential properties can exist side-by-side in the one location.
-Residential and rural residential properties fall under the same rating category and are treated the same for rating purposes (as was the case prior to 2013/2014) What qualifies you for Farmland rates?
+The criteria for a Rural Residential property is set down in the NSW Local Government Act 1993 .
+The key definitional criteria relate to the size of a property (between two and 40 hectares) and the presence of a dwelling.
+The previous Rural Residential sub-category is not defined by the location of a property i.e. whether it is urban or rural.
+For example, there are Rural Residential properties in Windsor and South Windsor and Residential properties in St. Albans, Bilpin and Bowen Mountain.
+Residential and Rural Residential properties can exist side-by-side in the one location.
+Residential and Rural Residential properties fall under the same rating category and are treated the same for rating purposes (as was the case prior to 2013/2014).
+What qualifies you for Farmland rates?
 Are Farmland rates cheaper than Residential rates?
 Can I have my property changed back to Farmland?
-The categorisation of land as farmland is defined by the NSW Local Government Act 1993 .
-The dominant use of the land must be for farming (the Act defines the types of enterprises that constitute farming), that has a 'significant and substantial commercial purpose and is engaged in for the purpose of profit on a continuous basis' The rate in the dollar which is used to calculate the ad-valorem component of annual rates is set at 90% of the residential rate in the dollar.
-However farmland properties generally have a higher land valuation than residential properties (due to their relative size) and as a result the average farmland rate is substantially higher than the average residential rate.
-Ratepayers can apply to have their properties categorised as farmland, and their application will be assessed against the criteria set out in the NSW Local Government Act 1993 .
+The categorisation of land as farmland is defined by the NSW Local Government Act 1993.
+The dominant use of the land must be for farming (the Act defines the types of enterprises that constitute farming), which has a 'significant and substantial commercial purpose and is engaged in for the purpose of profit on a continuous basis' The rate in the dollar which is used to calculate the ad valorem component of annual rates is set at 90% of the residential rate in the dollar.
+However, farmland properties generally have a higher land valuation than Residential properties (due to their relative size) and as a result the average Farmland rate is substantially higher than the average Residential rate.
+Ratepayers can apply to have their properties categorised as Farmland and their application will be assessed against the criteria set out in the NSW Local Government Act 1993.
 Why did Council change the rating structure?
 Why did the change to rural residential rates happen?
 It is assumed that this question relates to the changes to the rating structure which commenced in 2017/2018.
-The current Council changed the rating structure to reverse the changes to the rating structure that took place in 2013/2014 which saw the base amount increased and rural residential properties rated at a different rate in the dollar amount to residential properties.
-Prior to 2013/2014 residential and rural residential properties were treated the same for rating purposes.
+The current Council changed the rating structure to reverse the changes that took place in 2013/2014, which saw the base amount increased and Rural Residential properties rated at a different rate in the dollar amount to Residential properties.
+Prior to 2013/2014, Residential and Rural Residential properties were treated the same for rating purposes.
 The 2013/2014 rating changes had the unintended effect of creating some rating anomalies where properties in the one location, with the same notional access to Council services and facilities, were rated differently.
-As a result, the rates for residential properties in Bilpin, Kurrajong, St Albans, Bowen Mountain and other outlying areas increased, while the rates for rural residential properties in the same locations decreased.
-The 2013/2014 rating changes resulted in increased rates for the majority of properties within the Hawkesbury.
-These rating increases primarily affected properties with relatively lower land valuations and rating decreases primarily benefited properties with higher land valuations.
-As a result of these impacts Council determined that realigning the rating structure back to the pre 2013/2014 situation would deliver a more equitable rating outcome.
+As a result, the rates for Residential properties in Bilpin, Kurrajong, St Albans, Bowen Mountain and other outlying areas increased, while the rates for Rural Residential properties in the same locations decreased.
+The 2013/2014 rating changes resulted in increased rates for the majority of properties with relatively lower land valuations and rating decreases primarily benefited properties with higher land valuations.
+As a result of these impacts, Council determined that realigning the rating structure back to the pre-2013/2014 situation would deliver a more equitable rating outcome.